pavan555/DeepLearning4OpenCV/k-Nearest Neighbors/README.md

 - It doesn't actually learn anything.
     * i.e if the algorithm makes a mistake then there is no way to learn from that mistake and "improve" itself for further classifications
-    * we simply have to store the training dataset and then predictions are made on testing dataset to our testing data.
+    * we simply have to store the training dataset and then predictions are made on testing dataset to our training data.

 - Training maybe easy but Testing is quite slow because we have to apply distance function to every training point.